WebFiori/framework/README.md

 ## Problems Solved

 One of the things that any developer cares about any software project is the problem or problems it solves.
 As for WebFiori framework, It can help in solving the following problems:
-* The ability to create a customized links to web pages as needed ([Routing](https://webfiori.com/learn/routing)).
+* The ability to create a customized links to web pages as needed by using [Routing](https://webfiori.com/learn/routing).
-* No need for touching HTML to play with the DOM ([Building UI](https://webfiori.com/learn/ui-package)).
+* No need for touching HTML to play with the DOM by using [UI Library](https://webfiori.com/learn/ui-package) of the framework.
-* Run PHP code as a CRON task through HTTP protocol or through terminal ([Background Jobs](https://webfiori.com/learn/background-tasks)).
+* Run PHP code as a CRON task through HTTP protocol or through terminal as a [Background Job](https://webfiori.com/learn/background-tasks).
-* Changing whole user interface by changing one line of code ([Theming](https://webfiori.com/learn/themes)).
+* Changing whole user interface by changing one line of code throgh [Theming](https://webfiori.com/learn/themes).
 * Ability to move the source code of the web application without having to do a lot of re-configuration.
-* Sending HTML email messages with attachments without having to write a lot of code ([Sending Emails](https://webfiori.com/learn/sending-emails)).
+* [Sending HTML email](https://webfiori.com/learn/sending-emails) messages with attachments without having to write a lot of code.
-* Solved the issues which are found in default PHP session management implementation ([Sessions Management](https://webfiori.com/learn/sessions-management)).
+* Solved the issues which are found in default PHP session management implementation by implementing a custom [Sessions Management System](https://webfiori.com/learn/sessions-management).
 * Reduce the number of dependencies at which a developer need to setup a web application.

 ## Getting Started